Large-scale universality in quantum reaction-diffusion from Keldysh field theory

-In this manuscript, we accomplish this by exploiting the Keldysh path integral representation of the quantum master equation \cite{schwinger1961brownian, keldysh1965, kamenev2011, altland2010,sieberer2016,tonielli2016,thompson2023field}.
+In this Letter, we accomplish this by exploiting the Keldysh path integral representation of the quantum master equation \cite{schwinger1961brownian, keldysh1965, kamenev2011, altland2010,sieberer2016,tonielli2016,thompson2023field,sieberer2023universality}.
 We investigate as a paradigmatic example the Fermi gas in $d$ spatial dimensions subject to binary annihilation reactions $A+A\to\emptyset$.
-From the Keldysh-field theory, we perform a diagrammatic expansion of the dissipative interaction vertices.
-At leading order in space-time derivatives, this expansion acquires the universal form of a kinetic Boltzmann equation.
-In $d=1$, this systematic derivation naturally yields the TGGE ansatz for the reaction-limited regime.
-Our results therefore bridge the gap between the much-employed TGGE relaxation assumption, diagrammatic expansions and large-scale dynamics in dissipative quantum systems.
+From the Keldysh field theory, we perform a diagrammatic expansion of the dissipative interaction vertices.
+In the Euler-scaling limit of hydrodynamics \cite{spohn2012large,Dojon20,essler2022short,lossth5,de2022correlation}, when space-time derivatives are kept at leading order, this expansion acquires the universal form of a kinetic Boltzmann equation.
+In $d=1$, this analysis provides results equivalent to that of the TGGE ansatz for the reaction-limited regime and therefore provides a connection between the much-employed TGGE relaxation assumption, hydrodynamic scaling limits, and diagrammatic expansions in dissipative systems.
 Crucially, from the field-theory description, we exactly compute the density decay exponent in arbitrary dimensions, which is found to deviate from the mean-field prediction even in $d>1$.
 This result is in contrast with the classical case and it is rooted into the large-scale universal description of the underlying quantum dynamics.
 We also consider the case of inhomogeneous systems where we study quenches of a trapping potential confining the fermions.
 For a quench from a double to single well potential, we find an acceleration of the particle decay, which diverts the decay exponent towards the mean-field one.
 For a trap-release quench, we, instead, find a qualitatively different scenario: the algebraic decay first slows down on an intermediate time window, and then it gets replaced at long times by a slower non-algebraic decay.